History & Staff

 A funeral, or memorial service, should provide family members and loved ones with the chance to reflect, remember, and celebrate a life well-lived.
 At Thompson, our goal is to create exceptional services and experiences that fulfill the wishes of your loved one.
 Our experienced Funeral Directors provide guidance on the crucial first steps toward healing.

-Managing Director, Licensed Funeral Director and Cremation Specialist
+General Manager, Licensed Funeral Director and Embalmer & Cremation Specialist

-Greg Edwards is a twenty five year Air Force veteran and a 2012 graduate of Piedmont Technical College with a degree in Mortuary Science.
-He has worked in funeral homes since 2006, and is a fully licensed funeral director and embalmer.
-Greg is married to Jennifer (Everhart) Edwards and they have one daughter, Ivey Elizabeth.
+Greg Edwards is a twenty-five-year Air Force veteran and a 2012 graduate of Piedmont Technical College with a degree in Mortuary Science.
+He has worked in funeral service since 2006 and and is a fully licensed funeral director and embalmer.
+Greg has three wonderful children with whom he loves spending time.
 He is a member of First Presbyterian Church in Sumter, SC and volunteers parts of his summer leading youth groups repairing houses for families in need.
 He also enjoys spending time camping with his family and playing golf.

 Funeral Director and Cremation Specialist

 Tom is the former owner of Maddux Funeral Homes in Hopkinsville and Pembroke, Kentucky.
 He is a graduate of John A. Gupton School of Mortuary Science in Nashville, TN.
 After several years of retirement, Tom decided to return to the funeral profession and ultimately joined the staff of Thompson Funeral Homes.

 Tom and his wife, Carolyn, were married in 1958, and later became the parents of two sons and one daughter.
 Their oldest son, Mike, died in 1987 and their second son, David, died in 2013.
 Their daughter, Kathryn, lives in Lexington, SC.
 They have been blessed with six grandchildren.